 Please ask yourself these questions before making a post:

-Users should strive to post with integrity and accuracy.
+Users should strive to post with integrity, accuracy and courtesy.
 We expect that users will not abuse their anonymity by posting things that a polite individual would refrain from saying in person.

 We expect users to take reasonable care to make sure that their posts are accurate and always use verifiable facts to support an argument.
-We expect users to do their best to offer constructive solutions to problems, and to remember that this site is about strengthening our communities, not tearing them down or otherwise damaging them.
+We expect users to do their best to offer constructive solutions to problems.
+And expect users to remember that this site is about strengthening our communities, not tearing them down or otherwise damaging them.

 For posts that stray outside of our admittedly subjective boundary lines, we reserve the right to modify or remove any given post to conform to our definition of “acceptable posting.”